dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

     BV->>P: Size
 ``` -->

 In this example, assume that the cross-platform view being measured is a <xref:Microsoft.Maui.Controls.ContentView> that contains a <xref:Microsoft.Maui.Controls.Label>.
 A native platform, such as Android, needs to know the size of the <xref:Microsoft.Maui.Controls.ContentView>, given constraints of a width of 100 and a height of 200.
 The platform calls its `Measure` method on the backing view for the <xref:Microsoft.Maui.Controls.ContentView> (which on Android is a `ContentViewGroup`) with the constraints.
 The backing view converts the constraints to cross-platform units, if required, and then calls its `CrossPlatformMeasure` method with those constraints to determine how large the <xref:Microsoft.Maui.Controls.Label> should be.
-The `CrossPlatformMeasure` method is responsible for calling the <xref:Microsoft.Maui.IView.Measure%2A> method on the <xref:Microsoft.Maui.Controls.Label>.
+The `CrossPlatformMeasure` method is responsible for calling the <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> method on the <xref:Microsoft.Maui.Controls.Label>.
 The <xref:Microsoft.Maui.Controls.Label> measures its native control, and updates its <xref:Microsoft.Maui.IView.DesiredSize> property based on that measurement.
 This value is returned to the backing view as the result of the `CrossPlatformMeasure` method.
 The backing view then does whatever internal processing it needs to do, and returns its measured size to the platform.

 > [!NOTE]
 > Each platform handles layout slightly differently.
-One of the goals of .NET MAUI's cross-platform layout process is to be as platform-agnostic as possible.
+However, .NET MAUI's cross-platform layout process aims to be as platform-agnostic as possible.

 ### Layout measurement